***Free Beginner's Guide to Greenhouses. Tips for success! Get the Guide

 Tie-Down Kits

-One accessory commonly forgotten is a tie-down kit.
-Greenhouses, due to their shape and size, can easily be blown away in wind if not properly secured.
-The tie-down kit you choose will vary by greenhouse, but it should always be used - even during construction.
+One accessory commonly overlooked is a tie-down kit.
+Greenhouses, due to their shape and size, are vulnerable to strong winds if not properly secured, even during construction.
 If you live in a particularly windy area, don’t hesitate to add extra tie-downs in order to best protect your greenhouse.
+This tie down kit works with many structures, but there is no 'one-size-fits-all' solutions when it comes to tie down kits.
+Ask local experts to inquire about what works best in your area.

 Other Considerations